audgeviolin07/twentytax/README.md

-# TaxHelper
+# TwentyTax

-TaxHelper is a comprehensive tax assistance application with three main features:
+TwentyTax is a comprehensive tax assistance application with three main features:
 1. IRS Requirements Checker - Find out what tax forms you need to file based on your state
 2. Email Document Scanner - Scan your email for tax documents like W2s and 1099s
 3. Expense Classifier - Upload bank statements to classify expenses for tax filing